arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-build.md

 - `bootstrap.list` contains a list of packages installed during the bootstrapping process using pacstrap.
 - `package.list` contains a list of packages which will be installed after the bootstrapping process using a chrooted pacman.
-- `type` is expected to be present but right now only accepts `archlinux`, the file is used by arkdep-build to determine which method of building it should employ for the given configuration, in the future support for more distro families will be added.
+- `type` is expected to be present but right now only accepts `archlinux` and `migration`, the file is used by arkdep-build to determine which method of building it should employ for the given configuration, in the future support for more distro families will be added.
 - The contents of the subdirectories located in `overlay` are copied to root after their asociated build step completes, use the overlay to add custom config files or to enable systemd services.
 - `extensions` and its children `post_bootstrap.sh` and `post_install.sh` are optional, these are bash scripts run by arkdep-build if provided, they can be used to introduce custom functionality in to arkdep-build.